-Professional Development – Hard and Soft Skills for Teachers
+Professional Development for Teachers

 What is professional development?

-It can include a huge variety of learning including accredited and non-accredited training courses or educational development in the form of conferences, practical learning and consultation and coaching.
+It can include a huge variety of learning including non-accredited and accredited training courses or educational development in the form of conferences, online learning courses, industry certifications, practical learning and consultation, mentoring, and coaching.

 When do you need professional development?

 If you are working within a field where development is NOT required, it’s always a good idea to set your own professional development goals to remain up current with industry standards of technology and techniques.

 What is the benefit of professional development?

-Apart from the personal gains of education and increased work performance, professional development will improve soft skills like team work and leadership, communication abilities and time management – important to all job roles!
+Apart from the personal gains of education and increased work performance, professional development will improve soft skills like teamwork and leadership, communication abilities, and time management – important to all job roles!

 Professional Development Benefit 1: Gain Soft Skills

 So what are soft skills?
-Soft skills are a group of personal qualities, attitude and social graces that differentiate employees.
+Soft skills are a group of personal qualities, attitudes and social graces that differentiate employees.

 - Time management (task prioritisation and ability to multi-task)

-• Excellent communication skills (being both a good listener and speaker)
+- Excellent communication skills (being both a good listener and speaker)

-• Strong work ethic (including motivation and determination)
+- Strong work ethic (including motivation and determination)

-• Team work (ability to perform in groups through cooperation and leadership)
+- Teamwork/a team player (ability to perform in groups through cooperation and leadership)

 - Emotional intelligence (understanding and management of emotion)

 - Leadership (self-confidence, ability to perform the task and inspire others)

 - Graciousness (acceptance of constructive criticism and team support)

-• Management style (flexibility and adaptability and ability to work under pressure)
+- Management style (flexibility and adaptability and ability to work under pressure)

 - Positivity and enthusiasm (important for future success)

 Professional Development Benefit 2: Gain Hard Skills

-• A certificate or qualification (perhaps a Bachelor of Education or a Certificate IV in Training and Assessment)
+- A certificate or qualification (perhaps a Bachelor of Education or a Certificate IV in Training and Assessment)

 - Knowledge of the content taught (either through education or prior experience in the field)

-• Sound language and literacy
+- Sound language and literacy

 - Skills acquired through professional development

 One of the keys to achieving both hard and soft skills as a trainer is through professional development!
 Are you looking to create your own professional development plan?
 STOP… Inspire has done the hard work for you!